mlgill/pdLSR/README.md

 [`multiprocess`](https://github.com/uqfoundation/multiprocess) is a fork of Python's `multiprocessing` library that provides more robust multithreading.
 I found that this library is required for multithreading to work with `pdLSR`.
 Both `multiprocess` and `lmfit` will install automatically from `pip` or `conda` (see below).

-For plotting, the following additional libraries are required:

-* matplotlib
-* seaborn
+For plotting, `matplotlib` is required and `seaborn` is recommended.

 `pdLSR` has currently only been tested with Python 2, but this is expected to change in the near future.